Maternity & Nursing Bra Guide

-First take a measurement above your breasts, just under the armpits.
-Make sure the tape stays parallel to the floor, checking the back with a mirror (or a helper!).
+First take a measurement around your rib cage where the bra band will sit.
+Make sure the tape stays parallel to the floor, checking the back with a mirror.
 The tape should fit snuggly around your body without any gaps.
+Take a deep breath and breathe out.
+The tape should feel snug, but still comfortable.
 Take note of the measurement and round to the nearest even number (34, 36, etc).
 This will be your rib cage size.

 Step 2: Cup Size Measurement

-Next, move the tape down to the fullest part of your bust, just over the nipples.
-It's easiest to measure yourself in your best fitting bra to find this axis point.
-For a more accurate cup measurement, press the tape between your breasts with one hand so that it touches your chest.
+Next, move the tape up to the fullest part of your bust, just over the nipples.
 Make note of this measurement, rounding up to the nearest full inch.

 Step 3: Do The Math

 Lastly, subtract the rib cage measurement from the cup size measurement.
 The difference in inches represents your letter cup size (1=A, 2=B, 3=C, 4=D).